How to Fix Error F48 on Miele H6780BP (Wall Oven)

 Error F48

-This step-by-step repair guide walks you through fixing error f48 on your Miele H6780BP (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+This step-by-step repair guide will help you tackle error F48 on your Miele H6780BP (Wall Oven).
+With the right tools and parts, you can usually complete this repair in 1–2 hours and avoid an expensive service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-- The oven door lock engages unexpectedly and will not release
+• The oven door lock engages unexpectedly and won’t release.

-The F48 error on the Miele H6780BP is most commonly caused by a faulty door locking mechanism, a worn door lock motor, or a failed control board that is not correctly reading the door latch position signal.
+The F48 error in the Miele H6780BP generally results from a faulty door locking mechanism, a worn door lock motor, or a malfunctioning control board that fails to accurately read the door latch position signal.

 Tools & Parts Needed